davidly/m68/README.md

 I've built and tested m68 on Amd64 on Windows and Ubuntu as well as Arm64 on Raspberry PI OS, Ubuntu, and macOS.
 It also builds with GCC targeting 68000 (mm68.bat/mm68.sh in c_tests) and that runs in any other build of m68 recursively.
 I've also tested on RISC-V 64 on hardware running Debian and in the RVOS emulator.

 M68 can run the NTVAO 6502 + Apple 1 emulator built for 68000 targeting Linux.
-Same for NTVCM (Z80 + CP/M 2.2) and RVOS (RISC-V + Linux).
+Same for NTVCM (Z80 + CP/M 2.2), ARMOS (Arm64 + Linux), and RVOS (RISC-V + Linux).
+All of these can be found in sister repos.

 All test cases can run with plain m68, m68 nested in itself, or m68 running in ARMOS or RVOS for versions built for Arm64 or RISC-V 64.